Here are answers to some of the more common questions we receive about the Hinkley Point C project.

 How can I find a job on the Hinkley Point C Project?

-EDF Energy has set up the Hinkley Point C employment brokerage in partnership with Job Centre Plus.
-It is designed to place local people into positions both on the Hinkley Point C project and into other local employment opportunities in order to develop their skills and experience.
+EDF Energy has set up the Hinkley Point C Jobs service in partnership with Job Centre Plus.
+It places local people into positions both on the Hinkley Point C project and into other local employment opportunities in order to develop their skills and experience.

 If you are interested in Hinkley Point C employment opportunities please visit our jobs page.